Xiao97Wang/quantum_state_preparation/README.md

+This is a stablized version of the QPrep method given in https://github.com/Terra-Quantum-AG/quantum_state_preparation The original way to install this QPrep is broken due to the upgrade of python Here we provide a stable way to install this QPrep in linux

 # QPrep (stablized environment)
 A library devoted to quantum state preparation via tensor netwokrs.
 As an input it takes a function and number of qubits and returns a qiskit circuit for preparing the quantum state.